mcxross/ksui/README.md

 Ksui, /keɪˈsuːiː/ (pronounced as "kay-soo-ee"), is a collection of Multiplatform Kotlin language JSON-RPC wrapper and crypto utilities for interacting with a Sui Full node.

+This library is intended to be the highest quality publicly available library for interacting with Sui on any Kotlin-supported platform by epitomizing expressiveness, conciseness and aesthetics

 ![SUI JSON-RPC version](https://img.shields.io/badge/Sui%20JSON--RPC-1.2.0-blue.svg)
 ![Ksui version](https://img.shields.io/badge/Ksui-1.2.0--beta-blue.svg)
 ![Platform](https://img.shields.io/badge/platform-Android%20|%20JVM%20|%20Web%20|%20Native-blue.svg)